squatboy/ec2-spot-interruption-auto-recover/README.md

 6. **Alarms & Notifications**:
    - When a Spot interruption warning is received, an **SNS alert** is triggered.
    - When the `user-data` script finishes successfully on the new instance, it publishes a **success message** to SNS.
-7. Finally, the Lambda function **re-associates** the Elastic IP to the new instance, completing a near-seamless recovery without IP changes.

 ---